NashWellington/NNES/compatibility.md

 ## Ice Climber
 * CPU read from unmapped address $58A9 (intentional?)
-* Invisible sprites
-* Broken blocks don't disappear
+* Some broken blocks don't disappear
+* Weird scrolling behavior

 ## The Legend of Zelda
-* Missing sprite for selecting text

 ## Mega Man